LoginRadius/engineering-portal/content/blog/hashing-user-passwords-using-bcryptjs/index.md

 Run your server using `node server.js`.
 This is a simple server running on port 3000.
 Here we are using express' json middleware to parse form data.

-Note: In order to see updated changes after every step you need to run your server multiple times or you can use a package like [nodemon](https://www.npmjs.com/package/nodemon) which will watch for any file changes.
+> Note: To see updated changes after every step, you need to run your server multiple times or use a package like [nodemon](https://www.npmjs.com/package/nodemon), which will watch for any file changes.

-**Step 4** Now we will create our user schema
+**Step 4** Now, we will create our user schema
   - create a file called `userModel.js` in the root of the project and add the following code to it.

   `userModel.js`